-You don’t want to hear crickets chirping on your big day, so getting your guests on a first name basis with each other is essential.
-No, you don’t have to pull out the cheesy elementary school ice breakers, but you’ll need to find a way to get them talking.
+You don’t want to hear crickets chirping on your big day, so getting your wedding guests on a first-name basis with each other is essential.
+No, you don’t have to pull out the cheesy elementary school ice breakers at your wedding reception, but you’ll need to find a way to get them talking.
 This is especially important if you’re not allowing plus ones.
 If you’re looking for some crafty ways to facilitate conversation, read on.

-Here are a few ways to get your guests mixing and mingling.
+Here are 9 ways to get your wedding guests mixing and mingling.

 Host a cocktail hour before the ceremony